abr/abr.github.io/_pressreleases/01-NICE-LOIHI.md

 support Loihi’s features.
 Loihi will then have access to the full range of components, networks, and applications already developed on Nengo.

-Intel and ABR ran these applications demonstrating the breadth of uses of the Loihi chip, from inference to reinforcement learning to supervised learning, for the NICE attendees.
+ABR ran these applications demonstrating the breadth of uses of the Loihi chip, from inference to reinforcement learning to supervised learning, for the NICE attendees.
 ABR was honoured to be the first pre-launch collaboration on Loihi and is excited to soon offer all